GhoCentric/ghost-engine/README.md

 ## Hallucination Resistance

-Ghost does not attempt to solve hallucination through model scaling or temperature tuning.
-Instead, hallucination resistance is achieved through:
+## What “Hallucination” Means in This Project

+When this project refers to hallucination, it does **not** mean semantic correctness or factual accuracy guarantees from a language model.

+In Ghost, hallucination refers to:
+- Fabricated internal state (invented memories, beliefs, or emotions)
+- False agency (claims of autonomy, intent, or capability the system does not have)
+- Unconstrained behavioral drift caused by prompt phrasing
+- Output that violates internal state constraints or routing rules

+Ghost reduces these failure modes through:
-- Deterministic output constraints
+- Deterministic state enforcement
-- Explicit grounding to internal state
+- Explicit output gating and strategy routing
-- Prohibition of fabricated entities, memories, or capabilities
-- Separation of reasoning state from language generation
+- Separation of internal reasoning state from language generation

-This reduces susceptibility to prompt exploits and false agency behaviors common in standard LLM deployments.
+- Prohibition of fabricated capabilities or memory

+This is an architectural constraint problem, not a model-scale or temperature-tuning solution.

 ---